Target Environment

 After every update, you will need to update your RDS Add-ins manually.

-Read more regarding how to set up Windows Virtual Desktop tests in this article.
+You can read more about how to set up Azure Virtual Desktop tests in this article.

-- For the VMware target environment, you have a few more sections you need to add settings to.
-When double-clicking on the VMWare icon below Target Environment go to the tab Target Environment.
+- For the Omnissa target environment, you need to add settings to a few more sections.
+Double-clicking on the Omnissa icon below Target Environment will take you to the tab Target Environment.

-- Enter the VMware User Application.
+- Enter the Omnissa User Application.
 This is the resource that will start in the load test.

-- Also, you can automatically install the LoadGen VMware VDI Agent.
-This Agent must be installed on the endpoint, thus the VMware VDI machine.
-To be exact: every VDI machine which is included in your test.
-You can also install the LoadGen VMware VDI Agent manually, read more about installing it manually in this article.
+- You can also automatically install the LoadGen Omnissa VDI Agent.
+This Agent must be installed on the endpoint, thus the Omnissa VDI machine—to be exact, every VDI machine included in your test.
+You can also install the LoadGen Omnissa VDI Agent manually; read more about installing it manually in this article.

-- Finally, you will need to enter the target environment, so how to reach the VMware Horizon environment.
-Add the target server URL or FQDN of the VMware Horizon environment and the resolution of your Horizon VDI session.
+- Finally, you will need to enter the target environment, so you will need to know how to reach the Omnissa Horizon environment.
+Add the target server URL or FQDN of the Omnissa Horizon environment and the resolution of your Omnissa Horizon VDI session.